WVUHPC/Introduction-HPC/_episodes/02-cli.md

 Now it is time to get into the cluster.

-On MacOS and Unix/Linux, open a terminal shell and type:
+Open a terminal shell and type:

 ~~~
 $ ssh <username>@<hostname>